carlsmith/coffeeshop/docs/book/cosh_chits.md

 ## Function: `run`

-The `run` function takes a single argument, a file chit or a key string for one in local storage.
-It executes the chit's content property.
+The `run` function takes a file hash, or a key for one, or a URL string.
+If the string is a URL, it's loaded and the content is executed.
+If the argument resolves to a file chit, the chit's content is rendered.

     run "foo.coffee"

-The `run` function supports Literate CoffeeScript automatically if the chit's key ends with `.coffee.md` or `.litcoffee`.
+The `run` function supports Literate CoffeeScript automatically if the chit's key or the resource's path ends with `.coffee.md` or `.litcoffee`.

 Next Page: [Chits as Gists](/docs/book/cosh_gists.md)